Marvel Cinematic Universe Watch Order - Updated

 Avengers: Age of Ultron

-- Iron Man, Captain America, Thor, Bruce Banner/Hulk, Black Widow, Hawkeye, Wanda Maximoff, Pietro, Dr Selvig, Jarvis/Vision, Rhodey, Nick Fury, Maria Hill, Ultron, Falcon, Peggy Carter, Heimdall, Thanos, Mind Stone
+- Iron Man, Captain America, Thor, Bruce Banner/Hulk, Black Widow, Hawkeye, Wanda Maximoff, Pietro, Dr Selvig, Jarvis/Vision, Rhodey, Nick Fury, Maria Hill, Ultron, Falcon, Peggy Carter, Heimdall, Thanos, Mind Stone, HYDRA

 - ESSENTIAL.
-The retun of the Avengers that follows up on some open plotlines.
+The retun of the Avengers that follows up on some open plotlines, and has key events that will be built upon later.

 Agents of SHIELD 220-222